 In his early years Kym travelled around Australia with roles as a mobile DJ, radio announcer in Darwin and audio engineer at Channel Nine.
 In 1988 he struck out on his own and founded audio advertising company Messages On Hold.

 Kym’s dedication to customer service and his famous ambush marketing tactics turned Messages On Hold into an international success.
 With offices in Australia and Singapore it now services clients in 18 countries.

-Today Kym divides his time between his position as Messages On Hold managing director and his many passions, including wildlife and other photography.
-A father of two and husband of one (his wife Tonya also works at Messages On Hold), he’s also a devoted community caretaker, highly regarded for his promotion of WA coastal town Lancelin and his role as vice president of the Lancelin Pirates Football Club.
+Today Kym divides his time between his position as Messages On Hold’s managing director and his many passions, in particular photography.
+A father of two and husband of one (his wife Tonya also works at Messages On Hold), he’s also a devoted community caretaker, highly regarded for his promotion of WA coastal town Lancelin and his commitment to the Lancelin Pirates Football Club.

 Married to: Tonya Illman

 – Messages On Hold